[152K, .pdf]

 The requirements for membership are simple:

-Once you've met these requirements we invite you to participate in a joining ceremony that takes place during a Sunday morning worship service.
-While not an “official” requirement for membership, this is an important ritual, a rite of passage that symbolizes your new relationship with ASC.
+Once you’ve met these requirements we invite you to participate in a joining ceremony that takes place during a Sunday morning worship service.
+While not an “official” requirement for membership, this is an important ritual, a rite of passage that symbolizes your new relationship with Arlington Street Church.

 You will then be officially voted into membership at the next corporation meeting.
 When you are voted into membership, you officially become a member of Arlington Street Church.